mattyg915/MattyGBoy/README.md

 The biggest lesson I have learned is the benefit of getting a more holistic view of a development project like this before starting to code.
 The memory refactoring I'm doing now is just the largest of several refactors I've done when something I had envisioned at the start turned out not to work when I started looking into newer information I needed to execute the next part of the project.

 My biggest enemy at this point is a struggle to keep making forward progress and only stopping to refactor when absolutely necessary.
 I want to get it *working* before I worry about making it *great*, but I'm having a hard time finding exactly where that line is between ugly/overly complex but works and too ugly, too overly complex, shouldn't be done this way and I should change it before continuing.

+11/8/18

+Loooong time since last update and mounting schoolwork and work work have taken my attention away from this project.
+My issue right now is that the timer and graphics registers don't seem to update appropriately and I don't yet know why.
+I've been wrestling with that in fits and starts for a while now.
+At this point I'm reasonably sure that my opcodes are correctly implemented, so the problem has to be somewhere in my memory management system, the new graphics/timers source files, or with my understanding of when and how those registers should be updated.